Equivalence of inequality indices in the three-dimensional model of informetric impact: The Gini-stable process, rich-get-richer, and random distribution of wealth

-\paragraph{It is the only affine process of this kind.} Our process transforms an ordered probability vector to a new, longer, ordered probability vector of the same Gini index.
+Our process transforms an ordered normalised vector to a new, longer, ordered normalised vector of the same Gini index.
 What is more, the aforementioned coefficients $a_N$ and $b_N$ make up the only affine transformation that achieves this property.